JulianWogersien/useful-bash/README.md

 > Posix Compliant: Yes

 this counts lines of all files in the current directory recursively except if any file is inside a .git folder or its a README or LICENSE file
-This script gets all packages installed with pacman and puts them into packages.txt and removes their versions